libical/libical/ReadMe.txt

 calendar clients can communicate with calendar servers so users can store their calendar data and arrange meetings with other users.

+Libical implements RFC5545, RFC5546, RFC7529; the iCalendar extensions
-Libical implements RFC2445, RFC2446 and some of RFC2447.
+in RFC6638; and some of RFC6047.

 License